10 – South Coast Eastern

 When visiting Castle Dore, you can help protect this ancient site by staying on marked paths to avoid damaging the earthworks.
 Please take any litter home with you and refrain from disturbing the wildlife that calls this area home.
 Respect the history by not climbing on the ramparts or moving any stones.
 Your care and consideration will ensure Castle Dore remains preserved for future generations to explore and enjoy.

 Conserving Castle Dore, with its ancient Iron Age earthworks, is no easy task.
-Erosion, caused by both natural weathering and human activity, poses a significant challenge.
+Erosion, caused by grazing animals and visitor foot traffic poses a significant challenge.
 Over time, the ramparts have been worn down by rain, wind and foot traffic from visitors.
 Preservation efforts focus on managing vegetation growth, which can damage the fragile earthworks and carefully monitoring the site for any signs of deterioration.

 Local conservation teams and volunteers work diligently to maintain the site, balancing the need to protect it with allowing public access.
 One of the ongoing challenges is preventing further erosion while encouraging visitors to enjoy and learn from this historic landmark.
 Through careful management and awareness-raising, Castle Dore continues to be preserved for future generations, ensuring its fascinating history remains intact.